 Here you can see that there is significant potential for per capita consumption growth in China when compared to more developed regions including United States, the EU, as well as Argentina.

-China’s gas demand is tiny — on a per capita basis — compared to the likes of USA.
-The US consumes about 25 trillion cubic feet of gas per year, while China in total consumes just 4-5.
+On a per capita basis China’s gas demand is tiny compared to the likes of USA.
+The US consumes about 25 trillion cubic feet of gas per year, while China in total consumes just 4-5 Tcf.
 Clearly there is a likelihood of much stronger demand out of China as its economy continues to develop and becomes cleaner.

 A lot of gas is produced from coal seams in China – both under specific PSCs and by mining companies, however China’s domestic gas demand already significantly exceeds domestic supply from all sources and this shortfall is expected to increase.

-One issue is that Chinese coal basins are generally younger than Permian so are not as productive, so demand growth can’t be met by indigenous gas options.
+One issue is that Chinese coal basins are generally younger than Permian so are not as productive, meaning demand growth can’t be met by indigenous gas options.

 Because of its inability to produce enough local supply, China is importing gas and it is doing so from every direction to gain diversification — from both an economic and a geopolitical point of view.

 The shortfall is being met by pipeline imports from Central Asia and Myanmar as well as more pricey LNG imports along the coast, while pipeline imports from Russia via the Power of Siberia pipeline are expected to commence this year.

 China’s gas network, as seen below, includes a 5,000km pipeline from Turkmenistan.
 There’s a pipeline being built from Russia which is 3,000km long.
 Then there’s offshore gas piped in from Myanmar, which crosses over mountains to reach southern China.

 Compared to any of these options — let alone the seaborne gas from Australia and other countries — Mongolia is exceptionally well placed.
 Located on the Chinese-Mongolian border, the PSC is just 410km from China’s East-West Pipeline.